 If you have a product or a skill that can be marketed, this may be the path for you.
 You can set up a shop directly on your blog, although it may be easier to link through to an Etsy or Zazzle store.
 Maybe your graphic design skills are wondrous, and you want to sell custom logos or letterheads?
 Maybe you’re a crafting queen and want to make DIY snow globe kits?
 Maybe you want to offer a Virtual Assistant service?
 The possibilities are endless…

 That’s it for now… I’ll be back to go into more detail on some of the above and more.
 If you have a particular question, do ask.
 I’m a real person and I love to help.
-I’ve created a separate blogging mailing list for blogging brain dump because not everyone is interested in blogging.
-If you want to receive new blogging tip posts as I write them, subscribe by clicking on the image above!
+I’ve created a separate blogging mailing list for blogging tips because not everyone is interested in blogging.
+If you want to receive new blogging tip posts as I write them, subscribe above (rather than the Twin Pickle subscribe at the top of the page)!